-We had to try this watercolor plastic wrap technique out last night after seeing it on Art Projects for Kids!
+We had to try this watercolor plastic wrap technique out after seeing it on Art Projects for Kids!

 It looked like such a fun and rewarding project that even a toddler could do…

 …and one that I really wanted to try myself!

 Basically, the idea is to add watercolor paint to paper (generously!) and then press scrunched-up plastic wrap over the top and leave it to dry.
 The watercolors pool under the plastic wrap, especially at the edges, and create an interesting textured look when dry.

 How To Do The Textured Watercolor Plastic Wrap Technique